YousufMo27/Password-Manager/README.md

 # PassKeep

-This is a password manager made with Python, SQL, and Tkinter GUIs which stores Passwords which users would like to save.
+PassKeep is a password manager made with Python, SQL, and Tkinter GUIs which stores Passwords which users would like to save.
 There is also a login system to prevent anyone from accessing the information.